chaana-00/Student-Management-System--Payment-Security-Validating/README.md

 Developed by HTML-CSS-PHP-JS

-This is a web application to get the information from a student with their details and payment details and display the collected information for a registration number.
+This is a web application to get the information from a student with their details and payment details.
+Then display the collected information for a registration number.
 Then I host it on my favourite web server running on my local computer called phpMyAdmin.

 ![Page 1](https://user-images.githubusercontent.com/89802304/223220671-bd1c958b-1bd1-465f-98d6-7d808cf30549.jpg)